weigertlab/spotiflow/README.md

 ## Usage

 ### Training
-See `scripts/train.py` or `notebooks/01_training.ipynb` for an example of training.
+See the [example training notebook](scripts/train.py) or the [example notebook](examples/01_training.ipynb) for an example of training.
+For finetuning an already pretrained model, please refer to the [finetuning example notebook](examples/3_finetune.ipynb).

 ### Inference

 The API allows detecting spots in a new image in a few lines of code!
-Please check `notebooks/02_inference.ipynb` for a more in-depth explanation/
+Please check the [corresponding example notebook](examples/02_inference.ipynb) for a more in-depth explanation/

 ```python
 from spotiflow.model import Spotiflow